fempire/resources/README.md

 #### [Ada Developers Academy](https://adadevelopersacademy.org/)

 Ada Developers Academy is a nonprofit, tuition-free coding school for women and gender diverse adults.
 They focus on serving low income people, underrepresented minorities, and members of the LGBTQIA+ community.
-Their program combines classroom training and a paid, learning nternship to teach students how to write code and how to become a software developer.
+Their program combines classroom training and a paid, learning internship to teach students how to write code and how to become a software developer.

 - Topics: Education